 Bags for folding camping toilets

-The folding toilets above all need bags.
-The Bog in a Bag and the Popaloo come with their own, but neither are biodegradable plastic.
-These, and the Disposa John bags do, however, have a sort of crystal-filled ‘nappy’ inside to soak up liquid.
+Many camping toilet bags (and the Travel John bags) have a sort of crystal-filled ‘nappy’ inside to soak up liquid.
 We think this is important because a plastic bag filled with sloshiness sounds like a disaster waiting to happen and isn’t pleasant for waste collectors.
-The Biobags (they come with the folding toilet above and are available separately on Ebay) ARE biodegradable, but don’t have anything to soak up liquid.

 Bags and portable urinals